 Through our Affiliate Partner Network, we can offer members a range of resources from discounted books to legal and accountancy services, training and more.
 Need a source of inexpensive PII?
 We've got it.
 Need online or printed educational resources?
 They're here.
 Many members find that they get the cost of their subscription back many times over just through the deals our Affiliates have on offer.

 And if you tutor children but are struggling to obtain a DBS check, we can help.

 Helping to shape the future of the profession

 TTA is very much a member-led body.
 If you'd like to do more than just be a part of the organisation that represents all that is best in the world off tutoring, there is every opportunity to lead rather than just follow.

 We have a series of Panels which are there to shape everything from events to the focus of TTA - and even the profession itself.
 Join a panel, stand for election to the Board, take advantage of speaking and writing opportunities and really make a difference.

 Creating a voice for the profession and building bridges

 Tutoring holds an important place in the education landscape, but our profession is all too often either unheard or misrepresented.
 We are committed to changing this.

-Second, we want the perception of tutoring to be universally positive.
+We want our voice to be heard more loudly in discussions about education and we want the perception of tutoring to be universally positive.
 We want the profession to be seen as complementary to classroom education and not in competition with it; we want tutoring to be understood as available to all and not just to the wealthy or privileged, and we want tutoring to be understood as a force for creating social mobility.